Majority of Americans say Trump’s Constitution comments disqualifying: poll

 Broken down by party, 86 percent of Democrats and 52 percent of independents think the remarks should disqualify him, while just 17 percent of Republicans think the same.

-Trump announced his 2024 bid shortly after the November midterm elections saw disappointing results for the GOP and losses in key races by some of Trump’s top endorsees.
+Trump announced his 2024 bid shortly after the November midterm elections saw disappointing results for the GOP and losses in key races by some of Trump’s top endorses.

 Trump earlier this month took to Truth Social to argue that the 2020 presidential election saw “a Massive Fraud” that “allows for the termination of all rules, regulations, and articles, even those found in the Constitution.”